Chobbes/FeatureSquish/README.md

         ├── example_2.train
         └── example_3.train

 Where each sub directory contains several copies of example.train with features removed with the given probability.
-An identical directory will be generated for the CSV files.
+An identical directory will be generated for the CSV files, and test files.